AddThis Social Bookmark Button

 Hordes of salmon crowd the streams running through Ketchikan, also known as the Salmon Capital of the World.
 Founded in 1900 and located in the 17-million-acre Tongass National Forest, Ketchikan has long been a center for commercial fishing, logging and mining.
 It is also home to the world's largest collection of totem poles.
 Saxman Village, located two miles south of Ketchikan, features the single largest collection of totem poles, but totems can also be found scattered throughout town.

-While in town, be sure not to miss the Great Alaskan Lumberjack Show, which features talented lumberjacks competing in a number of different logging-related sports, including axe throwing, log rolling and the adrenaline-filled 50-foot speed climb.
+While in town, be sure not to miss the traveling lumberjack show, which features talented lumberjacks competing in a number of different logging-related sports, including axe throwing, log rolling, and an adrenaline-filled 50-foot speed climb.

 ice floes, Mendenhall Glacier